Concept | Statistics cards for fit curves and distributions#

 Distribution fitting#

-Using the Fit Distribution card in Dataiku, we can fit univariate distributions such as the Gaussian (normal), exponential, beta distributions, and more, to the data in each numerical column of our data.
+The Fit Distribution card in Dataiku can fit univariate distributions, such as the Gaussian (normal), exponential, beta distributions, and more, to the data in each numerical column of a dataset.

 The card displays goodness-of-fit metrics, the estimated parameters of the distributions, and a Q-Q plot that compares the quantiles of the data to the quantiles of the fitted distributions.
 Observing points far from the identity line in a Q-Q plot indicates a poor distribution fit.